AI Agent Who Can Attend My Meeting: How to Stay in the Room When You're Not

 "Control isn't about limiting what AI can do—it's about ensuring AI does exactly what you would do if you had infinite time.
 Thor doesn't replace your judgment.
 It extends your presence."— Bob Generale, COO at Pyra

 - Integration Depth: Does it connect to your calendar, CRM, and task management?
-An AI agent who can attend your meeting but can't do anything with the information creates more manual work.

 - Customizable Priorities: Can you define what matters to you specifically?
-Generic AI produces generic outputs.
-You need personal configuration.

 - Action Capabilities: Beyond summarizing, what can it do?
 Create tasks?
 Send follow-ups?
 Update records?
-The best AI meeting agents reduce your post-meeting workload to near zero.

 - Privacy Controls: Where does your meeting data go?
 At Pyra, our client-instanced architecture means your data never leaves your isolated environment.

 - Learning Capability: Does it get better over time?
-The AI agent who can attend your meeting should learn your preferences, terminology, and priorities.

 AI Agent Thor answers this by maintaining what we call "extended presence."
 Your priorities guide every interaction.
 Your escalation rules determine what reaches you and when.
 Your action templates define what happens automatically.
 You're not absent from the meeting—you're present through a carefully configured extension of your attention and authority.